apache/parquet-format/LogicalTypes.md

 ```

 Some existing data does not include the inner element layer, meaning that
 `LIST` annotates a 2-level structure.
-In contrast to 3-level structure, The
+In contrast to 3-level structure, the
 repetition of the outer level `LIST`-annotated 2-level structure can be
 `optional`, `required`, or `required`.
 For backward-compatibility, the type of
 elements in `LIST`-annotated structures should always be determined by the